 Can a telehealth GP prescribe antibiotics?

-Yes — where clinically appropriate.
+Yes, where clinically appropriate.
 AHPRA-registered Australian GPs can prescribe antibiotics during a telehealth consultation.
 The same prescribing rules, antibiotic stewardship principles, and Therapeutic Guidelines apply as for an in-person consultation.

 The decision is the GP's, not the patient's.
 Most common upper-respiratory infections (cold, flu, most sore throats, most bronchitis) are viral and won't be helped by antibiotics.
 UTIs, bacterial conjunctivitis, dental abscess holding treatment, and confirmed bacterial sinusitis are common situations where telehealth-prescribed antibiotics are appropriate.

-Yes — antibiotics can be prescribed by telehealth
+Yes: antibiotics can be prescribed by telehealth

-There is no separate "telehealth-only" rule that prevents a GP from prescribing antibiotics.
+There is no separate “telehealth-only” rule that prevents a GP from prescribing antibiotics.
 The same AHPRA registration, the same Australian Therapeutic Guidelines, and the same PBS authority rules apply in a video or phone consultation as in a face-to-face consultation.
-What matters is whether the clinical picture supports antibiotic treatment — that's the GP's call.
+What matters is whether the clinical picture supports antibiotic treatment: that's the GP's call.

 When antibiotics are usually the right answer

-Common conditions where antibiotic treatment is typically appropriate and where telehealth is suitable for the assessment:
+Antibiotics are usually appropriate where the clinical picture points to a bacterial infection, and a focused telehealth history is enough to assess most common situations.
+Examples where antibiotic treatment is typically appropriate and where telehealth is suitable for the assessment:

 - Uncomplicated urinary tract infection in adult women with typical symptoms